mostly-ai/mostlyai-engine/README.md

 The `LanguageModel` class provides a scikit-learn-compatible interface for working with semi-structured textual data.
 It leverages pre-trained language models or trains lightweight LSTM models from scratch to generate synthetic text data.

-**Note**: The default model is `"MOSTLY_AI/LSTMFromScratch-3m"`, a lightweight LSTM model trained from scratch (GPU strongly recommended).
-You can also use pre-trained HuggingFace models by setting e.g. `model="microsoft/phi-1.5"` (GPU required).
+**Note**: The default model is `MOSTLY_AI/LSTMFromScratch-3m`, a lightweight LSTM model trained from scratch (GPU strongly recommended).
+You can also use pre-trained HuggingFace models by setting model to e.g. `microsoft/phi-1.5` (GPU required).

 ### Model Training